programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 Each person  besides you who will write on the site should [create a user account on GitHub.com](http://github.com/join), if they don't already have one.
 They'll need to share their username with you (or someone else with admin permission).

 Your repo page (e.g. https://github.com/scholarslab/CollabDemo) has horizontal row of links just below the name of the repo.
-Click on the "settings" link, then click on "Collaborators & teams" in the lefthand menu.
+Click on the "settings" link, then click on "Collaborators & teams" (possibly displaying just as "Collaborators") in the lefthand menu.

 {% include figure.html filename="groupblogging-settingstab.png" caption="Screenshot of the settings tab in the horizontal row of links just below the name of the repo" %}

-{% include figure.html filename="groupblogging-collab-and-teams-tab.png" caption="Screenshot of Collaborators & teams link in the settings page lefthand menu" %}
+{% include figure.html filename="groupblogging-collab-and-teams-tab.png" caption="Screenshot of Collaborators & Teams link in the settings page lefthand menu" %}

 You'll see a section for "teams", followed by a section for "collaborators".
 Inside the "collaborators" section, use the "Search by username, full name or email address" field to find the GitHub username(s) of folks who will share the blog, then click the "add collaborator" button to give them access to doing things with the repo.